Custom Number Format in Excel (13 Unique Examples)

 Decimal places in custom number format

-2. Display Thousand Separator in Number
+Example 2 – Display the Thousand Separator in a Number

 As Excel indicates the thousands separators with commas, you have to use commas to insert a thousand separators in a custom format.